What Property Managers Need To Know About Apartment Building Master Key System Lawsuits

 One of the benefits of working with John's Lock & Key is that you only deal with John.
 John's California Locksmith License is LCO 3522 and when you call John's Lock & Key you only talk to John and only John performs your service.

 The message here is that there is nothing wrong with having a master key system but there is everything wrong with having poor key control and lax hiring practices.
-And I am sure all of you good property managers out there already knew both of these things anyhow.
+And I am sure all of you good managers out there knew all this already.

 a Machine With No Ethics